 I also befriended someone named Zoé from France.
 I didn’t know until late in the night but she was also temporarily adopted by the choir too.
 I didn’t know there was anyone else there who wasn’t actually a member of the Stop Shopping Choir there.
 We talked about our experiences in Athens, how we got invited to share in what had turned out to be such a magical night with the choir.
 I love meeting people from other countries.
 Zoé had an amazing story to share about backpacking through America as a European.
 She told me about how one of her observations in the USA was that despite what common beliefs might lead you to think, homeless people were some of the most helpful and friendly people to her during her trip.
 They would look out for her and her friend making sure they were awake in time for public transportation.
 She would take buses at night to travel so they could avoid paying for housing accommodations.
 Brilliant.
 Zoé made the night even more special!

 The next day, I was invited to have dinner and drinks with the Stop Shopping Choir in Exarcheia.

 That turned out to be absolutely amazing as well!
 We tried Ouzo, a famous Greek drink, and had a few classic Greek desserts.
 It was very nice.
-Oh and there was music and singing the entire time we were there.
-The waiter came over to our table and I half expected him to ask everyone to quiet down so not to disturb the other customers.
+Oh, and there was music and singing the entire time we were there.
+The waiter came over to our table and I half expected him to ask everyone to quiet down so as not to disturb the other customers.
 Shockingly, he came and asked if they knew a specific Greek song.
 The choir sang it.
-The waiter returned and simple said, “Thank you.”
+The waiter returned and simply said, “Thank you.”

 (This Instagram post is a slideshow.
 The 4th slide is a short video showing them singing at dinner.)